 Atypical changes in the cervix are diagnosed in two ways:

-Both methods should be carried out for women not only when disturbing symptoms appear, but also at the annual recommended examination by a gynecologist.
-Such a preventive examination makes it possible to diagnose abnormalities in the early stages, which, in turn, are much better treatable.
+Both methods should be used by women not only when troubling symptoms appear, but also during the recommended annual examination by a gynecologist.
+Such a preventive examination makes it possible to diagnose abnormalities in the early stages, which in turn are much more amenable to treatment.

-It should be noted that dysplasia in this case practically does not manifest itself in any way, and is detected in most cases purely by chance.
+It should be noted that dysplasia in this case practically does not manifest itself at all, and is detected in most cases purely by chance.

-In order for the results of the analysis to be the most reliable, it is necessary to adhere to the basic rules before passing the scraping.
+In order for the analysis results to be most reliable, it is necessary to adhere to the basic rules before submitting a scraping.
 These include:

-• lack of sexual contact for at least 5 days;
+• absence of sexual intercourse for at least 5 days;

 • refusal to use gels and lubricants;

-• lack of treatment for an infectious disease in the past couple of months.
+• lack of treatment for an infectious disease over the past couple of months.

-The reliability of the final data, subject to all the listed requirements, will be several times higher.
+The reliability of the final data, if all the listed requirements are met, will be many times higher.

 The conclusion is made according to a standardized scheme of the results obtained, where the shape, structure, quantity, and quality of cells are studied.
-In this regard, the material must be collected in an appropriate way (in the required volume and from a certain place).
+In this regard, the material must be collected accordingly (in the required volume and from a certain location).

-The presence of an anomaly is considered with the results of the second and third types, and the diagnosis of "dysplasia of the initial stage" is made.
-With the fourth type - "middle stage dysplasia" (the beginning of a precancerous state), but the fifth type is the neglected atypical cells and blood vessels of the walls, with the transition to oncology.
+The presence of an anomaly is considered to be the result of the second and third types, and a diagnosis of “initial stage dysplasia” is made.
+In the fourth type there is “mid-stage dysplasia” (the beginning of a precancerous condition), but the fifth type is neglected atypical cells and vessels of the walls, with a transition to oncology.

-Depending on the stage and degree of development of the disease, treatment can be:
+Depending on the stage and degree of development of the disease, treatment may be:

-The first is possible and effective when atypical cells and blood vessels are identified in the early stages of formation, as well as in the presence of prerequisites for them.
-The age of the woman, the presence of pregnancies and childbirth, the size of the affected areas, the presence of chronic and viral diseases are taken into account.
+The first is possible and effective when atypical cells and vessels are identified in the early stages of formation, as well as in the presence of prerequisites for them.
+The woman’s age, the presence of pregnancies and childbirth, the size of the affected areas, and the presence of chronic and viral diseases are taken into account.

 Conservative treatment includes complex therapy aimed at: